akarsh-enciphers/Solutions/index.md

 ### Hidden Directories <a name="Hidden Directories"></a>

-1. We can use [Dirsearch tool](https://github.com/maurosoria/dirsearch)to enumerate the hidden directories from the application with and without login. perform directory brute forcing on application to find the hidden end points of the application.
+1. We can use [Dirsearch tool](https://github.com/maurosoria/dirsearch) to enumerate the hidden directories from the application with and without login.
+Perform directory brute forcing on application to find the hidden end points of the application.

 2. You can get [Dirsearch tool from here](https://github.com/maurosoria/dirsearch) and after the installation use this command in your terminal.
 ```